 More details for each can be found below and in M.P.
-Howard et al. 2016.
+Howard et al. 2016 and M.P.
+Howard et al. 2019.
 Each neighbor list style has its own advantages and disadvantages that the user should consider on a case-by-case basis.